WenchuanLiliZhao/Lulu-s-Playground/app/src/components/ui/Calendar/README.md

 - **Today highlight**: Current day is highlighted in red
 - **Year selection**: View any year from 1900 to 2100
 - **Time ranges**: Highlight specific date ranges with custom text and background colors
+- **Tooltip on hover**: Hover over any day to see the names of all time ranges it belongs to

 ## Usage